Distracted-E421/nixos-cursor/README.md

 1. **Use one version**: If you don't need multi-version, stick with `cursor` (saves ~500MB per additional version)
 2. **Skip Playwright browser**: Only enable `mcp.playwright.enable` if you need browser automation (~1.5GB)
-3. **Enable auto-cleanup**: cursor-manager can remove old versions automatically
+3. **Enable auto-cleanup**: cursor-studio can remove old versions automatically
 4. **npm lazy loading**: MCP npm packages only download on first use (~50-100MB in ~/.npm/)

 ---